 Gearing up for 2019!

-The upcoming year is already proving to be exciting, challenging, and amazing – and we are only in the beginning of December!!
-We are looking forward to training from NEA-NH on the new Code of Conduct from the DOE, and on M.O.M.
-Our negotiations sessions are showing open communication, a focused and streamlined team, and very creative and thoughtful people on both sides.
+The year is already proving to be exciting, challenging, and amazing – and we are only in the beginning of January!!
+We are looking forward to training from NEA-NH on the new Code of Conduct from the DOE (read it on the Documents page), and on M.O.M.
+(Mobilizing, Organizing and Messaging) Our negotiations sessions are showing open communication, a focused and streamlined team, and very creative and thoughtful people on both sides.
 The Action and Communication Committee is developing its strategy for member and public information systems.
 The PAC Committee is ready for the next election cycle.
 Your leadership team is strong and united in our mission to bring the best information and representation to all members.
 More visits to schools are coming from leadership in the next two months.

 The following was published by MEA as an informational piece that has been distributed as a brochure.
 We added information for members regarding published proposals from summer of 2018 for the CBA.

 What follows are excerpts from the New Hampshire Center for Public Policy Studies (NHCPPS) entitled Manchester’s Education Benchmarks: Using data to map a pathway to success, September 2014.
 The New Hampshire Center for Public Policy Studies is an independent, nonpartisan organization that pursues data-based research on public policy matters, develops options, informs policy makers and advises them about choices for action.